 Preimplantation embryo screening, more recently referred to as PGT-A (Pre-implantation Genetic Testing- Aneuploidy), involves screening of all 24 chromosomes in a developing embryo prior to implantation in an IVF cycle.

 It is an established treatment option to improve your chances of conceiving a healthy baby if you’ve experienced repeated IVF failure, recurrent miscarriage or have had a previous pregnancy with a chromosomal variation such as Down syndrome.

-Embryo screening is performed at the Melbourne IVF East Melbourne laboratory by one of the most scientifically advanced and highly regarded Preimplantation genetics teams in the world.
+PGT-A is performed at the Melbourne IVF East Melbourne laboratory by one of the most scientifically advanced and highly regarded preimplantation genetics teams in the world.

-24Sure Array CGH technology amplifies the DNA from the cell’s nucleus by multiplying it thousands of times before being placed on a microarray, or DNA chip, where it is compared with normal male and female DNA.
-This allows the scientists to accurately detect chromosomal errors, so only an embryo with a normal chromosome profile is selected for transfer, increasing the chance of a successful pregnancy.
+This technology amplifies the DNA from the cell’s nucleus by multiplying it thousands of times before it is sequenced, and then each sequence is assigned to the chromosome it belongs to.
+Sophisticated software is used that count all the fragments that originate from each chromosomes for each sample.
+This allows the scientists to accurately detect chromosomal changes, so only an embryo with the expected chromosome profile is selected for transfer.

-- A previous pregnancy has been affected by a chromosomal abnormality (such as Down syndrome)
+- A previous pregnancy has been affected by a chromosomal variation (such as Down syndrome)

 - You have experienced more than three consecutive miscarriages